abiyug/RepData_PeerAssessment1/PA1_template.md

 title: "Personal Activity Monitoring Device Patterns Assesment"
 author: "Abiyu Giday"
 date: "September 18, 2015"
 output:
-  pdf_document:
-    toc: yes
          html_document:
-    toc: yes
+             toc: true
 ---

+#### _Table of Content_
+1. Overview
+2. Q-1 Loading and preprocessing the data
+   + Process/transform the data (if necessary) into a format suitable for your analysis
+3. Q-2 What is mean total number of steps taken per day?
+   + Calculate the total number of steps taken per day
+   + Make a histogram of the total number of steps taken each day
+   + Calculate and report the mean and median of the total number of steps taken per day
+4. Q-3 What is the average daily activity pattern?
+   + Make a time series plot on the average number of steps taken
+   + Which 5-minute interval contains the maximum number of steps?
+5. Q-4 Imputing missing values
+   + Calculate and report the total number of missing values in the dataset
+   + Impute missing values in the dataset
+   + Create a new dataset that is equal to the original dataset but with the missing data filled in.
+   + Make a histogram of the total number of steps taken each day and Calculate and report the + mean and median total number of steps taken per day.
+6. Q-5 Are there differences in activity patterns between weekdays and weekends?
+   + Preparing the data table for weekday/weekend activty pattern comparison
+   + Create a new factor variable with two levels – “weekday” and “weekend”
+   + Make a time series plot the average number of steps taken, averaged across all weekday days or weekend days
+7. What are the weekly Distribution of steps taken for the two months?
+   + Daily steps bar chart
+8. Over all observation

 # Overview
 <img src="http://www.ericselectronics.com/wp-content/uploads/2015/06/HAMSWAN-Smart-Wrist-Watch-Bluetooth-40-Fitness-Tracker-Health-Smartwatch-with-Heart-Rate-Monitor-Phone-Watches-NFC-Function-for-IOS-Android-Iphone-Samsung-HTC-Smartphones-White-0.jpg" align="right" width="35%" height="35%" />
 This analysis makes use of data from a personal activity monitoring device, such as a Fitbit, Nike Fuelband, or Jawbone Up.
 These type of devices are part of the “quantified self” movement – a group of enthusiasts who take   measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.
-This script Calculate the total number of steps taken per day, calculate and report the mean and median of the total number of steps, plots histogram of the total number of steps, shows average daily activity pattern,  method that impute missing values from the data and Make a panel plot containing a time series plots.
+This script Calculate the total number of steps taken per day, calculate and report the mean and median of the total number of steps, plots histogram of the total number of steps, shows average daily activity pattern,  method that impute missing values from the data, and Make a panel plot containing a time series plots.

 ## Q-1 Loading and preprocessing the data